Water wave scattering by a surface-mounted rectangular anisotropic elastic plate

-for $l\in\{1,2,3\}$, where $u_m^{(l)}$ denotes the $l$th derivative of $u_m$.
-Equation \eqref{generalised_eigenvalue_problem} is a generalised eigenvalue problem of dimension $N_{\mathrm{beam}}^2$ for the coefficients $A^{(j)}_{mn}$, which we solve numerically.
-The eigenmodes $\w_j(x,y)$, which are recovered from these coefficients using \eqref{beam_modes_expansion}, are normalised so that
+in which $u_m^{(l)}$ denotes the $l$th derivative of $u_m$.
+Equation \eqref{eigenvalue_problem} is an eigenvalue problem of dimension $N_xN_y$ for the coefficients $A^{(j)}_{mn}$, which we solve numerically.
+The eigenmodes $\w_j(x,y)$, which are recovered from the coefficients $A^{(j)}_{mn}$, are normalised so that